w3f/polkadot-wiki/docs/general/web3-and-polkadot.md

 connected world at the time was only the beginning of virtual data, identities, and more.
 The internet during this time can be viewed as its first version (Web1).

-As social media platforms and online businesses began to emerge, the internet transformed into the Web2.
-This upgraded internet, which we still use today, features dynamic, interactive web pages, where users can read and write information and publish their own for others to see.
+As social media platforms and online businesses began to emerge, the internet transformed into its next iteration - the Web2.
+This upgraded internet, which we use today, features dynamic, interactive web pages, where users can read and write information and publish their own for others to see.
 However, this version of the web comes with downsides, dealing with data control, privacy issues, and the consequences of trusting centralized entities storing our data in their servers.
 This is where Web3